LocalJoost/LocalJoost.github.io/_posts/2022-09-21-Running-an-MRTK3-app-on-an-Android-Phone.markdown

 ![](/assets/2022-09-21-Running-an-MRTK3-app-on-an-Android-Phone/arcore.png)

 And that is *all*.
-As you can see, MRTK is pretty flexible, it even runs on ARCore.
+As you can see, MRTK3 is pretty flexible, it even runs on ARCore.
 To say I am suitably flabbergasted is an understatement.

 ## Concluding words